NFL tells teams they must hold training camps at home

 One team in something of a limbo: the Raiders.
 Their move to Las Vegas has been complicated by the pandemic, of course.
 They had been working out of their Oakland-area complex in Alameda, and had been planning to hold training camp as usual in Napa, about one hour north of the Bay Area.
 But they could decide to move it to their new facility in Henderson, Nevada.

+Carolina has spent all 25 previous training camps at Wofford College in Spartanburg, South Carolina, about 90 minutes from Charlotte.
+Wofford was former owner Jerry Richardson’s alma mater.

+One team that usually traveled for training camp, the Bears, previously announced they would not be going to Olivet Nazarene University in Bourbonnais, Illinois, where they spent the past 18 years.

-AP Pro Football Writers Schuyler Dixon and Josh Dubow contributed.
+AP Pro Football Writers Schuyler Dixon and Josh Dubow, and Sports Writers Steve Reed and John Wawrow contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL